 Compliance Labs independently evaluates cybersecurity software against IT, OT and AI regulations and frameworks.
 Our evaluation process is built on the NIST IR (Internal Report) series and the NIST OLIR mapping methodology.
 Assessments follow the procedures defined in NIST SP (Special Publication).

-1000+ software solutions listed
+1000+ software solutions evaluated

-Every evaluation follows the same structured approach.
 Detailed methodology available on request.

-The CAE is a design-level evaluation.
-Compliance Labs reviews proprietary vendor documentation and maps each software capability to specific regulatory articles and framework controls.
-The evaluation assesses whether the controls are suitably designed to address the targeted requirements, following the examine method defined in NIST SP (Special Publication).
+Compliance Labs reviews proprietary vendor documentation and maps each software capability to specific regulatory articles and framework controls, assessing whether controls are suitably designed to address the targeted requirements following the examine method defined in NIST SP.
 Every mapping is documented with a relationship type, a source authority, and a written rationale.
+Delivered as a CAE report covering control coverage, gap analysis, configuration dependencies, and a shareable compliance badge.

-The EEE is an effectiveness-level evaluation.
-It includes everything in the CAE, then adds direct testing in a controlled environment.
-Compliance Labs installs, configures and operates the software to verify that controls function as designed over a defined observation period, following three methods defined in NIST SP (Special Publication): examine, interview, and test.
+The EEE extends the CAE with direct testing in a controlled environment.
+Compliance Labs installs, configures, and operates the software to verify that controls function as designed, applying the examine, interview, and test methods defined in NIST SP.
 Where a control does not operate as documented, the gap is recorded with expected behavior, observed behavior, and regulatory impact.
+Delivered as an EEE report covering test results per control, structured evidence pack, complete audit trail, and a verified effectiveness badge.

-Custom Testing extends the CAE and EEE methodology to software that is not commercially available or that requires evaluation in a specific environment: pre-release versions, internally developed applications, integration services, and off-the-shelf solutions deployed in custom configurations.
-The evaluation follows the same NIST SP (Special Publication) assessment procedures, with scope and testing depth adapted to the context.
+Custom Testing extends the CAE and EEE methodology to software requiring evaluation in a specific environment: pre-release versions, internally developed applications, integration services, and off-the-shelf solutions in custom configurations.
+Compliance Labs applies the same NIST SP assessment procedures (examine, interview, and test) with scope and testing depth adapted to the target environment and its operational constraints.
+Delivered as a custom evaluation report covering scope-specific test results, gap analysis, and regulatory impact assessment.

 OUR EVALUATION PROCESS